Chailey Parish Council logo

 NOTICE IS HEREBY GIVEN

-Pursuant to section 87(2) of the Local Government Act 1972, that due to the resignation of Ina Barnes, a vacancy has arisen in the Office of Councillor for the Parish Council.
+Pursuant to section 87(2) of the Local Government Act 1972, that due to the resignation of Robin Penfold, a vacancy has arisen in the Office of Councillor for the Parish Council.

 Bettina Newell